 Why TCU makes sense for a cloud data warehouse

 Nowhere in your IT ecosystem does the shift from TCO to TCU make more sense than your data warehouse.
 A cloud data warehouse eliminates the up-front capital expense for hardware acquisition and the perpetual upgrade and maintenance cycle for storage, compute and software, replacing it with a utilization-based cost model where you pay for the resources and performance that you need.
-With traditional on-premise data warehouse solutions, TCO was needed to reconcile linear costs with non-linear usage.
+With traditional on-premises data warehouse solutions, TCO was needed to reconcile linear costs with non-linear usage.
 With a cloud data warehouse, you don’t need to do that anymore.
 Your cost and benefit periods are aligned, and calculating ROI is much easier.

 Instead of calculating a long-term TCO, you can use TCU to help you evaluate different solution alternatives (private, public, multi-cloud, and hybrid deployments).
 You can also look at the relationship between value growth and cost growth of your cloud solutions compared to legacy data warehouses to help you determine what to migrate to the cloud, when and how quickly for cost optimization.
 Instead of going through theoretical mathematical exercises based on hypothetical data about some ambiguous future, your IT leaders and finance teams can focus on the cost and benefit numbers that drive real business value that your company can harvest today.